 The scheme allows farmers to generate additional income by selectively harvesting timber from the reforested areas.
 Flores sought guidance from Fundecor, a sustainable forestry NGO, to ensure he does not disrupt or harm the ecosystem in any way.

 The government scheme, predominantly financed by a tax on fossil fuels, has funded a total of $500 million to landowners over the last 20 years, according to FONAFIFO.
 It has saved more than 1 million hectares of forest, which is equivalent to a fifth of the country’s total area, and planted over 7 million trees.

-The Influence of Culture and Ecotourism
+The Influence of Culture and Ecotourism in Reforestation

 According to Maginnis, Costa Ricans’ deep respect for nature has played a vital role in the country’s reforestation success.
 This respect is reinforced by the country’s booming ecotourism sector.
-Patricia Madrigal-Cordero, former vice-minister for the environment, says, “People come to see the mountains, the nature, the forests, and when they are stunned by a monkey or a sloth in the tree, communities realise what they have here, and they realize they should care for it.”
+Patricia Madrigal-Cordero, former vice-minister for the environment, says, “People come to see the mountains, the nature, the forests, and when they are stunned by a monkey or a sloth in the tree, communities realise what they have here, and they realise they should care for it.”

-Welcoming 3 million tourists a year, more than 60% choose to visit Costa Rica for its nature, according to its tourism board.
+Welcoming 3 million tourists a year, more than 60% choose to visit Costa Rica for its environment, according to its tourism board.
 Last year, tourism produced $4 billion in revenue for the country, and the industry accounts for more than 8% of GDP, employing 200 000 people.